Development Management Privacy Notice

 What organisations may we share this information with or obtain personal data from?

-Data is shared with and processed by other organisations where necessary for carrying out statutory duties and powers such as consultations with interested parties.
+Data is shared with and processed by other organisations where necessary for carrying out statutory duties and powers.
+For example, details of representations you make on a planning application will be forwarded to interested parties for consultations or the Planning Inspectorate if the application is subject to an appeal.
 Data may also be shared with and processed by other organisations who are carrying out work on behalf of the Council.
 Any personal data shared with, and processed by other organisations is used only to the extent required to perform the services.

 What are the legal powers under which we may use this information?